-Mantles explores the themes of heritage and sense of place symbolising Brigid.
-Through archival artefacts and site visits it aims to create through words and images new representations of Brigid as an archetype of the sacred feminine.
+This collaboration between writer Shauna Gilligan and artist Margo McNulty explored the themes of heritage and sense of place symbolising Brigid.
+Through archival artefacts and site visits it aimed to create through words and images new representations of Brigid as an archetype of the sacred feminine.

-On Tuesday October 5th at 2pm, Margo and I talk with Clodagh Doyle (Keeper, Irish Folklife Division, National Museum of Ireland), about our extensive research including the use of public archives and artefacts, and our image and word making.
-Margo will discuss some of her images in detail and I will give two short readings from my writing on Brigid.
+On Tuesday October 5th at 2pm, Margo and Shauna talked with Clodagh Doyle (Keeper, Irish Folklife Division, National Museum of Ireland), about their extensive research including the use of public archives and artefacts, and their image and word making.
+Margo discussed some of her images in detail and Shauna gave two short readings from her writing.

 Mantles: Workshops – Kildare Readers Festival, October 2021